valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 to extend it.

-### ABCIApp sequence diagram
+### ABCIApp diagrams

-This sequence diagram shows the sequence of messages and method calls between the software components.
+These sequence diagrams show the sequence of messages and method calls between the software components.

 The following diagram describes the addition of transactions to the transaction pool: